-Kaipara District Infrastructure Strategy 4.3 THE OVERALL FUNDING APPROACH
+4.3 | THE OVERALL FUNDING APPROACH

 Consistent with the Local Government Act 2002 (LGA), the Council budgeting process is iterative.
-Initial budgets are set with consultation between senior management and managers which then workshoped with Council elected members.
+Initial budgets are set with consultation between senior management and managers which is then workshopped with Council elected members.
 At the end of the LTP workshops, the Council agrees the draft budget it feels is in line with community expectations and is prepared to send out for public consultation.
-Based on submissions received from members of the community, feedback is sent back to the Council for final ratification before being formally adopted in June 2021 upgrades
+Based on submissions received from members of the community, feedback is sent back to the Council for final ratification before being formally adopted in June 2021.

 Kaipara's infrastructure - its roads, water, wastewater, stormwater, solid waste, open spaces, and flood protection - are its backbone, making it easy to live in functional and connected communities, and supporting thriving communities working together.

-Infrastructure is Council's biggest investment.
+Infrastructure is the Council's biggest investment.
 The funds needed to provide and keep this infrastructure working mainly come from:

-- your rates - NZ Transport Agency (NZTA) subsidies for road maintenance and
+- your rates - NZTA subsidies for road maintenance and

+- upgrades

-- development and financial contributions - targeted rates for Four Waters infrastructure water supply, stormwater, wastewater and land drainage.
+- development and financial contributions

+- targeted rates for Four Waters infrastructure water supply, stormwater, wastewater and land drainage.